 Social media websites such as Facebook now dominate the attention of web users.
-How this should change the way you view your church website, and what you should do as a result.
+This should change the way you view your church website.
+What you should do?

-Social media websites have experienced explosive growth in the past 12 months.
-One year ago, web users spent less than 10% of their time on “Community” websites such as Facebook, Twitter, and YouTube.
+Social media has grown explosively in recent years.
+Just one year ago, web users spent less than 10% of their time on “Community” websites such as Facebook, Twitter, and YouTube.
 Now, Web users spend nearly one-quarter of their time on such sites (Source: Online Publishers Association).

 Facebook, in particular, dominates the attention of web users.
 Consider the profile of the average Internet user in the United States — call him Average Joe (Source: The Nielsen Company).
 During the month of September, Average Joe…